 It is not the tragedy of Julie Redmond's death that involves her; it is Redmond's life that becomes the center of interest, her death only highlighting the scars this woman left on those who are still alive.

 For as Lieutenant Harald quickly discovers, there are plenty of people who could have motives for killing Julie Redmond, who was a beautiful but cold, self-centered, and demanding woman.
 There are her next-door neighbors, who have provided Julie's son, Timmy, with the love she never gave him.
-And then there's Mickey Novak, Julie's criminally adept brother to whom Julie never offered must sisterly attention.
+And then there's Mickey Novak, Julie's criminally adept brother to whom Julie never offered much sisterly attention.

 With the help of a precocious fifteen-year-old sleuth, Lieutenant Harald untangles a web of blackmail and murder and half a million dollars' worth of stolen gems, revealing a ruthless mastermind whose cruelty has finally caught up with her.